understanding-gender/understanding-gender.github.io/gender.md

 Although I had a sort of vague notion of most of the above before looking into it, I don't think I could have properly separated out the terminology.
-I feel like I visualise a lot of issues along a sort of spectrum, and so I put together the figures above document the picture that I have in my head.
+I feel like I visualise a lot of issues along a sort of spectrum, and so I put together the figures above to document the picture that I now have in my head.
 Of course there are lots of other ways these issues could be drawn out, but perhaps this view is useful to others?